 Here we study the mapping from parameters to moments.
-There are two key parameters: (i) the elasticity of substitution between products, ε , and (ii) the convexity in the disutility of work, $g(n) = \frac{n^{\phi}}{\phi}$.
-The point is to understand how the shapes of these functions impact the results in Table 5.30 In particular, we increase ε from its baseline value of 2.36 to 4 and decrease φ from 2 to 1.5, thus reducing the slope of marginal cost.
+There are three key parameters: (i) the elasticity of substitution between products, ε , (ii) the convexity in the disutility of work, $g(n) = \frac{n^{\phi}}{\phi}$, (iii) the distributions of the shocks and (iv) the upper support of the menu cost distribution, \bar{F} .
+The point is to understand how the shapes of these functions impact the results in Table 5.37

+The first experiments influence the gains to price adjustment.
+For that, we increase ε from its baseline value of 2.36 to 4 and decrease φ from 2 to 1.5, thus reducing the slope of marginal cost.
 Finally, we look at how the results depend on the relative magnitudes of technology and demand shocks.
 For the baseline, σ_d was about 18% of σ_z .
 For the robustness exercise, we set $\sigma_d = \sigma_z$, close to the findings reported in Eslava and Haltiwanger (2020), with σ_z remaining at its baseline value.